XY-Wing

 This is a more advanced technique that builds on your understanding of naked singles and naked pairs.

-- Pick a pivot cell with two candidates, let's call them {x, y}.
+1. Find the pivot — locate a cell with exactly two candidates, call them {x, y}.

-- Together, they create a chain: if the pivot is x, then the {y, z} wing must be z; if the pivot is y, then the {x, z} wing must be z.
+3. Trace the chain — if the pivot is x, the {y, z} wing must be z; if the pivot is y, the {x, z} wing must be z.
+Either way, z lands in a wing.

 A Simple Example